Priorities & Goals

-- To support transitions for all students, from early learning to graduation in successfully navigating the various transitions, and in discerning their pathways in life.
+- To support all students from early learning to graduation in successfully navigating the various transitions, and in discerning their pathways in life.

-- To provide specialized programs and supports for English Language Learners, so these students may achieve improved language and academic outcomes.
+- To provide specialized programs and supports for English language learners.

-- To provide engaging, responsive and supportive high school programming to enhance retention and graduation rates for all students.
+- To provide relevant, responsive and supportive high school programming and opportunities to enhance retention, engagement and graduation rates for all students.

 Reaching Out to Transform the World